Cycling74/rnbo.unity.audioplugin/README.md

 After following the steps below, learn more about working with [RNBO in Unity](docs/README.md).

-Check out a working example over at [RNBO Unity Test Project](https://github.com/Cycling74/rnbo.unity.testproj).
+Check out a working example of [a drumkit and a humming orb](https://cycling74-assets.nyc3.digitaloceanspaces.com/rnbo/unity/example-projects/RNBODrumkit.zip).

 ![Drum Kit and Orb](docs/images/drumkit-orb.png)